 Step 3: Drop the Batch of 30 Artworks

 Drag the 30 files in.
-That is the entire trigger.
-ArtDrop queues each artwork and runs it through the same pipeline: analyze the image, write the copy, create the products, publish the listings.
+ArtDrop queues each artwork to analyze the image, draft supported copy fields, and attempt active compatible provider templates.
+Successfully created Gelato and Printify products can continue through their supported Shopify connections.
+ArtDrop records individual file, credential, provider, template, and store errors in the drop.
 High-resolution files at print resolution work best, since the same file is sent to the providers for printing.
 There is no spreadsheet to prepare and no naming convention to obey, because the next step reads the actual artwork, not the filename.

-For each artwork, ArtDrop reads the image itself (subject, colors, mood, composition) and writes the product title, description, SEO tags, and image alt text.
-A moody coastal photograph gets different copy than a bright botanical illustration, because the copy comes from what is actually in the frame, not from a template with the filename pasted in.
+For each artwork, ArtDrop reads the image itself and drafts the supported product title, description, SEO fields, and image alt text.
+Product tags are assembled separately from configured and analyzed metadata sources.
+A moody coastal photograph can receive different draft copy than a bright botanical illustration because the image, not only the filename, supplies context.
+Review every field for factual accuracy, product fit, policy, accessibility, and brand voice.

 Step 5: Pick Variants Under Printify's 100-Variant Cap